ZiruiWang526/ZiruiWang526.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I build and apply automated electrochemistry platform and combine it with machine-learning algorithm to understand and optimize mediated electron transfer processes in redox-targeting flow batteries and other electrochemical systems.
+Please reach out to collaborate! 😃
     design:
       columns: '1'
   - block: collection